 Don’t touch the coral, don’t step on the coral, and be careful around the coral.
 Touching or stepping on coral can cause irreparable damage to the coral.
 It can also hurt you.

 5. Don’t wear sunscreen that isn’t reef-safe

 Speaking of coral, make sure to choose a sunscreen that is 100% reef-friendly.
-I have a blog post about what reef-safe sunscreen is and why it’s crucial and another post with my favorite reef-safe sunscreen.
+I have a blog post about what reef-safe sunscreen is and why it’s important.

 6. Don’t call everyone “Hawaiian” in Hawaii